 The National Association of Regional Councils (NARC), originally called the National Service to Regional Councils (NSRC), was created in 1965 by the National League of Cities and the National Association of Counties to respond to the professional and legislative needs of America’s emerging, multi-purpose, multi-jurisdictional organizations of local governments.

 The functions of regional councils continue to be shaped by changing dynamics in federal, state and local government relations.
-Through these changes, regions remain the primary arena in which local governments can work collaboratively to address challenges – social, economic, workforce, transportation, emergency preparedness, environmental and others.
+Through these changes, regions remain the primary arena in which local governments can work collaboratively to address common challenges – social, economic, workforce, transportation, emergency preparedness, environmental and more.